 “Straight” or Dilute

-Whenever the bottle says “straight” (ストレート), you do not need to dilute the sauce with water.
-However, many of the brands are concentrated and they require you to dilute the soup base with water depending on the use.
+When the bottle says “straight” (ストレート), you do not need to dilute the sauce with water.
+However, many of the brands are concentrated and they require you to dilute the soup base with water depending on the recipe.
 Some says to dilute 3 x and some says 2 x.

 In Japanese grocery stores, you will see different types of “soup base” for noodles.
-Some are for zaru soba like this (and it says “straight” ストレート, which means no diluting!).
+Some bottle might say it’s for Zaru Soba like the bottle below and it also says ストレート (straight – no diluting!).